-There are many responsive website and web application frameworks out there.
+There are many responsive and mobile-first website and web application frameworks out there.
 Check out our brief comparison of the best web frameworks available.

 Our top 6 web frameworks, ranked on our scale of likeness:

 - Twitter Bootstrap – this amazing contribution by Twitter has taken the web by storm.
 There are tons of job requirements specifically mentioning Bootstrap now — that’s how important Bootstrap is to the modern web.
 Like Materialize, it too benefits from jQuery and there are vast amounts of ready-made templates — both free and paid — which are available.
 We will be releasing some of our own for free soon!
 Our creative partner’s website, ES Design, is built on Bootstrap!

 - Kube – This is also a feature-rich web framework.
 It’s modern and includes the components the above frameworks do too.

 - Skel – A decent framework which certainly rivals the rest.
 This is also a popular option and is feature rich.